mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Calibration.md

 (torque_bandwidth)=
 ## Torque bandwidth

-Even though the torque command on MD80 controllers seems to be applied instantaneously, in reality, it’s not the case.
+Even though the torque command on MD controllers seems to be applied instantaneously, in reality, it’s not the case.
 As in every system, there’s a response to the command which depends on the system itself and the controller gains.
 A parameter called bandwidth was introduced to describe how fast the output of a system reacts to the changing input.
 Calibrating the motor for a certain torque bandwidth requires measuring motor parameters.
 This happens in the last calibration stage and manifests as an audible sound (beep).
 The torque bandwidth default setting is set using the motor config file.
 It can be set to anywhere from 50 Hz to 2.5 kHz, however it is important to note that higher torque bandwidth causes a higher audible noise level.
 Please see the [`mdtool setup calibration`](mdtool_setup_calibration) command for more details on calibrating the actuators.
 When the system that you’re designing is a highly dynamic one, you want the torque bandwidth to be higher than the default setting of 50 Hz.
 Start by calibrating the drives for 1 kHz torque bandwidth, and if you see this is still not enough you can increase it further.